paulbreuler/Minimal-React-PCF/README.md

 A minimal React based PowerApps Component Framework (PCF) control template to help you get up and running quickly.

 ## How to use
+1. Run `npm i` to install all node modules.
+2. Run `npm run build` to build the project
-run `npm i` to install all node modules run `npm start` to test things out.
+3. Run `npm start` to test things out.

 ## References
 - [Getting Started with PCF blog](https://community.dynamics.com/crm/b/crminthefield/posts/getting-started-with-pcf-controls)